 His introspective mood would set the tone for the rest of the day; and when, in the middle of the afternoon, he realized how slowly he was working, he’d get discouraged and slow down even more.

 Past events kept coming to mind, nagging at him; but after a while, the problems of the present would drown them out.
 Money was a constant concern.
 Clients received small paychecks every two weeks based on their productivity: most clients completed about ten to twenty percent as much work as a non-disabled person would, and therefore earned ten to twenty percent of the minimum wage ($3.35 at the time).
 Ben was fairly typical, earning about fifty cents an hour for the fifteen or twenty hours he spent grouting glasses each week.
-Even with the money he got from his parents and the government, he and Trudy never seemed to have enough, and that depressed him.
+Even with the money his parents gave him and the government assistance he received, he and Trudy never seemed to have enough, and that depressed him.
 Several times he thought about quitting, but who would hire him and for how long?
 He wasn’t making much, but it was better than nothing, and at least he knew he wouldn’t get fired.

 Ben once told me he felt uncomfortable around disabled people.
 And he was different from the mass of clients.
+He was more self-reflective, more able to carry on a conversation, more aware of the ways of the world.
 He didn’t live with his parents or in a group home; he didn’t have anyone managing his life and providing for all his needs.
 He was a middle-aged married man.
-He’d sit in the lunchroom, smoking, brooding, surrounded by coworkers who were as carefree and frivolous as children.
+He’d sit in the lunchroom, smoking, brooding, surrounded by coworkers who in many cases were as carefree and frivolous as children.
 He was deprived of the skills that usually accompany adulthood, but was spared none of the pressures.
 With intellectual disabilities, the brighter you are, the harder it is.